TeachBooks/mirror_computational_modelling/book/dynamics/diffusion.md

  -\hint_\Omega w\left(\nabla\cdot\mathbf{q}\right)\ud\Omega - \hint_\Omega w\rho c\dot{u}\ud\Omega + \hint_\Omega wf\ud\Omega = 0
 $$(d-d-tweakform1)

-with $w$ for this problem is always a scalar field, irrespective of the dimensionality of $\Omega$.
+where $w$ for this problem is always a scalar field, irrespective of the dimensionality of $\Omega$.
 The next step is to eliminate the derivative $\nabla\cdot\mbf{q}$ using the divergence theorem and integration by parts.
 Here we can directly use the result we already derived in Eq. {eq}`p-c-divtheoremvecfinal`:

 $$
 \hint_\Omega\nabla w\cdot\mathbf{q}\ud\Omega - \hint_\Omega w\rho c\dot{u}\ud\Omega + \hint_\Omega wf\ud\Omega - \hint_{\Gamma_N} w\mathbf{q}\cdot\mathbf{n}\ud\Gamma = 0